ryanwang520/api-docs/source/includes/_integrations.md

 ### Connecting Products between ArcSite and I360

-ArcSite supports the connection of one I360 product to an ArcSite product through the web page.
+ArcSite supports the connection of one I360 product to an ArcSite product through the [ArcSite Product Manager](https://user.arcsiteapp.com/admin/product_integration) web page.
 Once connected, product information synchronizes with the I360 appointment when pushing drawing line item information to I360.

 To connect products, follow these steps: